Crown Wind-Induced Flue Disturbance

 Possible Causes

-Improper flue termination location, Inadequate wind protection on vent kit, Negative pressure in boiler room, Loose vent joints
+Improper flue termination location, inadequate wind protection on the vent kit, negative pressure in the boiler room, or loose vent joints.

 How to Fix / Troubleshooting

 Safety: Flue gas spillage is hazardous.
-If you suspect exhaust is entering the building, shut down the boiler and ventilate.
+If you suspect exhaust is entering the building, shut down the boiler and ventilate the area immediately.

-• Inspect vent termination: Ensure the Crown vent kit is installed per the manual, with correct orientation and clearances from corners, soffits, and other structures.
+• Inspect vent termination: Ensure the Crown vent kit is installed according to the manual, with correct orientation and clearances from corners, soffits, and other structures.

-• Check joints: Verify all vent joints are properly cemented or gasketed and mechanically secured.
+• Check joints: Verify that all vent joints are properly cemented or gasketed and mechanically secured.

-• Room air: Make sure the boiler room has adequate combustion air openings and is not under strong negative pressure from exhaust fans.
+• Room air: Ensure the boiler room has adequate combustion air openings and is not under strong negative pressure from exhaust fans.

 • Consult installer: In very windy locations, a different termination or vent routing may be required.